 How can students make a sustainable impact in communities while learning valuable skills in human-centered design, humanitarian technology, and social entrepreneurship?
-Lingnan's Joint Humanitarian Entrepreneurship Academy makes this possible by offering exciting overseas Service-Learning projects.
+Lingnan's Joint Humanitarian Entrepreneurship Academy, a series of education outreach activities beyond campus, makes this possible by offering exciting overseas Service-Learning projects.
 The Winter Academy 2020 will continue the work done in Summer Academy 2019 to maximize impact through long-term overseas Service-Learning projects.
 The Winter Academy is accepting applications for the 2020 session.
 All Lingnan students are welcome to apply.
 For more information, please click here.

 In summer 2019, the Office of Service-Learning (OSL) and the Lingnan Entrepreneurship Initiative (LEI) hosted the 2nd Joint Humanitarian Entrepreneurship Summer Academy (SA), a one-of-its-kind intensive programme that empowers students to tackle social issues affecting vulnerable communities worldwide.
 23 students from Lingnan University teamed up with 17 peers from the USA, Kazakhstan, France, and India for a rigorous 2-week course in Hong Kong.
 Then, different student cohorts, accompanied by experienced mentors, travelled to Uganda, Cambodia, Kazakhstan, and Nepal to conduct fieldwork for another 2 weeks.
 They gained critical insights into socioeconomic issues to co-create solutions.